There are several types of introductory elements to

 Houston-Victoria and an education major.
 She began working

-in the Academic Center in spring 2008 and is CRLA certified
+in the Student Success Center in spring 2008 and is CRLA certified

 at level 2.
 She enjoys spending time with her friends,